A guest post by Fritz Wunderlich, loyal CiF Watch reader

 When you challenge the dominant Palestinian narrative you’re often called a racist, fascist and so on.
 Or, classic anti-Zionist invectives are employed, such as ‘Israel is a colonial power’, ‘terrorism is legitimate resistance’, ‘Israel is an apartheid system’, ‘Zionism is a racist ideology’, and ‘the Jewish state has no moral legitimacy’.

-Both the editors at OD, and most commenters, don’t like the concept of nation-state, (especially the Jewish one), at all.
+Both the editors at OD, and most commenters, don’t like the concept of a nation-state, (especially the Jewish one), at all.
 However, when I’ve asked why contributors and commenters support Palestinian nationalism, they often respond by arguing that such oppressed people are entitled to be nationalistic under their particular circumstances.

 Many commenters consider themselves advocates of all peace seeking Israelis and Palestinians, complain vociferously about racist Zionists and constantly denounce Israel as the main obstacle to peace in the region, a terror state and so on.